-Where it can be demonstrated that contract documents, specifications and cost provisions provide for an Environmental Management Plan conforming to the guidelines, and the plan has been properly executed, the credit shall be awarded.

-BACKGROUND The environmental impacts arising during demolition and construction are often very significant, affecting site ecology, air, noise and water quality as well as nuisance from waste within and outside the site.
+Where it can be demonstrated that contract documents, specifications and cost provisions provide for an Environmental Management Plan conforming to the guidelines, and the plan has been properly executed, are often very significant, affecting site ecology, air, noise and water quality as well as nuisance from waste within and outside the site.
 The appointment of contractors who are environmentally aware and who are able to implement good environmental practices on site should make a significant contribution to reducing environmental pollution and waste.
 Appropriate pollution control clauses should be included in demolition and construction contracts in accordance with recommendations by the Environmental Protection Department [2].
-Contractors should take appropriate steps to minimise the impacts of demolition and construction activities on the surrounding environment.
+Contractors should take appropriate steps to minimise the impact of demolition and construction activities on the surrounding environment.